-- evaluated the competence, capabilities and objectivity of the professional valuers' specialist. - checked the accuracy and relevance of the input data used in the valuations. - used component auditors' internal valuation specialist in assessing appropriateness of methodologies used and the reasonableness of the key assumptions applied in the valuations. - evaluated the Group's disclosures on those assumptions to which the outcome of the valuation is most sensitive, that is, those that have the most significant effect on the determination of the valuation of the land and buildings, by comparing them to the information disclosed in the valuation reports. - discussed the COVID-19 pandemic implications on the critical assumptions used by the external valuers.
+- evaluated the competence, capabilities and objectivity of the professional valuers' specialist. - checked the accuracy and relevance of the input data used in the valuations. - · used component auditors' internal valuation specialist in assessing appropriateness of methodologies used and the reasonableness of the key assumptions applied in the valuations. - evaluated the Group's disclosures on those assumptions to which the outcome of the valuation is most sensitive, that is, those that have the most significant effect on the determination of the valuation of the land and buildings, by comparing them to the information disclosed in the valuation reports.